SimonCieslar/Digital-electronics-1/Labs/04-adder/README.md

 4. See schematic of the [CPLD expansion board](../../Docs/cpld_expansion.pdf) and find out the connection of LEDs, push buttons, and slide switches.

+## Preparation tasks (done before the lab at home)

+The Nexys A7 board provides two four-digit common anode seven-segment LED displays (configured to behave like a single eight-digit display).
+See schematic or reference manual of the Nexys A7 board and find out the connection of 7-segment displays, ie to which FPGA pins are connected and how.

 Complete the decoder truth table for common anode 7-segment display.

 | **Hex** | **Inputs** | **A** | **B** | **C** | **D** | **E** | **F** | **G** |